The Booking Question Exception to Miranda

 - asking booking questions.

-Booking questions are routine queries that jail staff ask all people upon arrest.
+Booking questions are routine queries that jail staff ask people upon arrest.
 These questions are intended to collect basic identifying information and ensure the safety and security of people in the jail.
-Routine booking questions can include asking about a person's:
+Routine booking-question topics can include:

 - name, address, and aliases